Tuesday, January 14, 2025

 Inhale.
 One, two, three, four.
 Exhale through the mouth.
 One, two, three, four.
 Inhale.
 One, two, three, four.
 Exhale through the mouth.
 One, two, three, four...

-When Alicia tried to push the door open, she realized why the panel wasn't coveted real estate: it wasn't just warm to the touch–it felt like a plate straight out of an industrial dishwasher.
-Alicia used the sweatshirt around her left hand to pushed the heavy panel open, and it teased her nerves with a little creak.
-It opened up into a platform with an unpainted steel guardrail.
+When Alicia tried to push the door open, she realized why the panel wasn't coveted real estate.
+It wasn't just warm to the touch–it felt like a plate straight out of an industrial dishwasher.
+She used the sweatshirt around her left hand like an oven mitt to push the heavy panel open, and it teased her frayed nerves with a little creak.
+She pushed harder, revealing a platform with an unpainted steel guardrail.
 Past the flame's meager glow, Alicia thought she detected another source of light.

-Her elbows were through.
+Her hands and elbows were through.
 Now she felt a set of legs working its way up her elbow to her wrist.
-Crown of the head through.
-Rest of the head, legs racing up the back of her head to the top heading for the viewport.
-One leg.
+Crown of the head through, and then the rest as eight legs raced up the back of her hood all the way to the top and heading for the viewport.
+TINGLETINGLETINGLETINGLETINGLETINGLE One leg.
 Two.
 Three.
 Three and some mandibles.
-PUSHPUSHSPUSHPUSHPUSHPUSHI'm through!
-Free ride's over.
-Alicia spun to her back, sat up, and ripped her legs through the tunnel as she reached down and peeled the sweatshirt off of her and inside-out. and pounding the molasses out of everyone trapped inside in total darkness, then swept her hands down her legs and cast off the rest of the stowaways.
-She turned the shirt back out and flicked the lighter on to survey the aftermath.
-Molasses was a fitting term.
+PUSHPUSHPUSHPUSHPUSHPUSHI'm through, free ride's over!
+Alicia rolled onto her back, sat up, and ripped her legs through the tunnel as she reached down, peeled the sweatshirt off of her, turning it inside-out.
+She hurled the garment to the floor and pounded the molasses out of everyone trapped inside.
+She swept her hands down her arms and legs and cast off the rest of the stowaways before turning the shirt back out to survey the aftermath.
+"Molasses" was a fitting term.

-Alicia looked herself over and thought she looked like she worked in an arachnid slaughterhouse.
+Alicia looked herself over.
+She looked like she worked in an arachnid slaughterhouse.
 That's ridiculous, she thought.
 I am an arachnid slaughterhouse.
-The wrestler breathed heavily as she killed the lighter and pocketed it.
-She crawled to the edge of the catwalk, The plumbing seemed to converge here, and the temperature had climbed high enough to feel uncomfortable.
+She killed the lighter, pocketed it, and crawled to the edge of the catwalk.
+The plumbing seemed to converge here, and the heat was smothering.
 She didn't know what a boiler room looked like or was, but probably this.
-In front of her, a ladder descended into the big tank area, she assumed they called it, back at ground-level.
 To the right and left, the catwalk continued around the entire perimeter of the probable boiler room.
+In front of her, a ladder descended all the way down to the ground level of the big tank area, as Alicia assumed they called it.

-An exit sign hung above a heavy-looking brown metal door, casting a dim, red glow in its vicinity.
-There was something much brighter down below that she couldn't see just by peeking over the edge.
-Wait.
-Alicia peered over the edge of the catwalk, and looked directly behind the ladder.
-Just beneath the catwalk was yet another, even smaller crawlspace.
+An exit sign hung above a heavy-looking brown metal door at the far end of the room down at ground level, bathing the immediate surroundings in a dim, red glow.
+There was something much brighter under the catwalk that she couldn't see just by peeking over the edge.
+Alicia scooched to the precipice and leaned her body over.
+About two-and-a-half feet beneath the catwalk was yet another, even smaller crawlspace.
 A pile of six or so discarded flashlights decorated the living space.
-One flashlight pointed at the wall, serving as what Alicia assumed to be a makeshift night light.
-Even Black Violet hates waking up in the dark.
-See, Party Girl?
-It's not weird.
 Gurgled snoring.
 There was the TV title.
 Gurgled snoring.
-Greasy tangle of black hair.
+Greasy, matted black hair.
 Frayed straitjacket.
 Gurgled snoring.
-Oh, beans.
 I don't have a plan.

-The arena spelunker scooted back a couple feet and reached into a thankfully spider-free pocket and withdrew her cellular phone.
+The arena spelunker scooted back a couple feet, quietly peeled the duct tape off of her pockets, and pulled out her cellular phone.
 Please turn on please turn on.
 She held down the power button and covered the light as best she could with her free hand.
 3:33 AM, blinking, empty red battery, 2 new text messages.

 Bee-doop.

 Breathe in, breathe out.
 Out came the bottle of 93% alcohol.
 Out came the lighter.
 Off came the cap.
-She brought the lighter to her mouth and clutched it between her teeth as she shuffled to the ladder.
+She clutched the lighter between her teeth as she shuffled to the ladder.
 With a tentative peek over the edge, she confirmed Black Violet still appeared to be sleeping.
 Alicia swung one leg over, then the other, and inched down the ladder in terrified silence.
-A few steps down, she clutched tight to the ladder and swung herself around to the other side.
-She was now perched between the ladder and the wall, no more than three feet from her obsessed malefactor.
+She descended a few rungs, clutched tight to the ladder, and swung around to the other side.
+She was now perched between the ladder and the wall, no more than three feet from the Mother of Nightmares.
 Smoke her out, beat the tar out of her, and skedaddle.
 All opposed?
 Unfortunately, no one spoke up.

 skpplorcchhh.

-Alicia either shrieked or yelped and turned herself over, picked up the leaking plastic rubbing alcohol bottle, and scrambled for the exit as her feet only barely kept up with the rest of her.
-Just over her shoulder, she heard Black Violet land and take off at a sprint.
+Alicia either shrieked or yelped and turned herself over, fumbled and grabbed the leaking plastic bottle, and scrambled for the exit as her feet only barely kept up with the rest of her.
+Slightly more than an arm's length behind her, Alicia heard Black Violet land and take off after her at a sprint.
+The dim, red glow of an exit sign urged her aching, pain-wracked body forward.
 Please be unlocked.
 Please, please let this door be unlocked.

 Ka-WHAM!

-Blinding, stinging, precious light flooded Alicia's vision as she exploded through the door, causing it to slam against the wall.
-Alicia could hear Black Violet gaining on her as the pounding footsteps grew louder.
 The former hockey player suddenly recalled an old favorite technique and planted her feet, brought her profile low to the ground, and braced for impact.
-Black Violet struck the human obstacle at full speed, sending her up and over Alicia and face-first to the floor.
-One shot.
-The spider-caked wrestler took a couple quick steps and punted her pursuer in the back of the head, briefly stunning her and affording Alicia a momentary window to dump the bottle of 93% alcohol onto the violent tangle of claws and teeth as Black Violet sputtered on the floor.
-Alicia reached for the lighter in her pocket when a pale, scarred hand clamped an iron grip around the weary wrestler's ankle and yanked her balance out from under her.
+Black Violet struck the human obstacle at full speed, sending her toppling awkwardly over Alicia and face-first to the floor.
+The trembling, spider-caked wrestler took a quick step and punted Black Violet in the back of the head, stunning her and affording Alicia a momentary window to dump the bottle of 93% alcohol onto the ghostly, howling mass of teeth and claws.
+Alicia reached for the lighter in her pocket when a pale, scarred hand clamped an iron grip around Alicia's ankle and yanked her balance out from under her.

-Warped, jagged human claws seemed to pierce Alicia's flesh through the fabric of her clothes as the she climbed up Alicia's legs and torso.
-Gurgling, snapping jaws, and wet, ragged breaths drew nearer.
-And so did those eyes.
-And so did those teeth.
+Warped, jagged human talons pierced her flesh through the fabric of her clothes as Black Violet climbed up Alicia's legs and torso.
+A gurgling, snapping maw of twisted yellow spikes and wet, ragged breaths drew nearer, and so did those eyes.
 One last splash of alcohol left in the bottle.
-This time, Alicia aimed for the eyes.
-For the first time, she heard Black Violet scream not in rage, but pain.
+She aimed for the eyes.
+For the first time, she heard Black Violet scream not in rage, but in pain.
 For a moment, the monster looked mortal.
-The prone wrestler threw the back of her head into Black Violet's chin and struggled against her captor's shocking strength before managing to break free and scurry to her feet through the maintenance hallway.
-She ignored the first turn onto a side-path.
-She hoped it was a side-path.
+Alicia struggled against her captor's shocking strength and threw the back of her head into Black Violet's chin, finally breaking free and scurrying to her feet through the maintenance hallway.
+Alicia tore past the first turn onto a side-path.
+At least she hoped it was a side-path.

-She pulled the door open and nearly cried.
-This time, with tears of joy and relief.
-Finally, someplace familiar: there were the star dressing rooms, there was the trainer's room, and there was the sign that said "trainer's room."
-Renewed strength flooded her aching muscles as she threw the door open and bolted out through the talent exit and up the ramp into the parking lot.
+Alicia nearly cried as she pulled the door open.
+Finally, someplace familiar: there were the star dressing rooms, there was the trainer's room, and there was the sign that read"Trainer's Room."
+Renewed strength flooded Alicia's aching muscles as she ran through the corridor, threw the talent entrance door open and bolted out and up the ramp into the parking lot.
+She relished the freezing night air on her sweat-slick bare arms.
 There was the car.
-Lights on.
-Engine running.
-Door unlocked.
+Lights on, engine running, door unlocked.
 Friendly face.

 "Please drive.
-Please drive.
-Please drive!" shouted Alicia at her mortified driver as he U-turned and stepped on the gas.
-She shook her head violently from side to side, crying out in a half-scream, half-sob, "No, I'm not.
+Please drive!
+Please drive!"
+Alicia shouted at her mortified accomplice as he U-turned and floored the gas.
+She shook her head violently from side to side, answering the question in a half-scream, half-sob, "No, I'm not.
 I'm not.
 Please, please just drive."

 No comments: